Open access

 Where University Libraries negotiate with publishers to allow free OA publishing in subscribed journals, essentially transforming their current subscription payments into payments which support OA publishing.
 This does away with “double dipping” where Libraries pay a journal subscription and authors also pay for APC’s.

-Read more about Curtin’s Open Access publishing agreements below.
+Read more about Curtin’s Open Access publishing agreements.

 Read: